-Trump Faces Censure After Breaking Up Protest for Photo Op
+McConnell Scuttles Rebuke of Trump for Breaking Up Protest

 Representatives for the Secret Service and National Guard did not return multiple requests for comment.
 The Trump campaign has denied that tear gas was used.

-The dispersal occurred some 30 minutes before Mayor Muriel Bowser’s 7 p.m. curfew took effect, as President Trump was escorted on foot to take photographs outside the nearby St. John’s Episcopal Church.
+The dispersal occurred as President Trump was escorted on foot to take photographs outside the nearby St. John’s Episcopal Church.

 Protesters over the weekend had set a fire in the basement of the landmark, as riots and looting gripped the nation’s capital and other parts of the country.
 Trump took his photos holding a Bible — upside down — against the sound of the scattering protesters.